vyordanova/vyordanova.github.io/index.md

 # Здравейте

 Hi, I am Veronika.
-I am a PhD student in University College London (UCL) and currently live in Bremen, Germany.
-I work on mission planning for mine hunting.
+I am a PhD student in University College London (UCL) and visiting researcher in the National Oceanography Centre (NOC) in Southampton, UK.
+I work on mission planning for Autonomous Underwater Vehicles.
 I am interested in applications and research relevet to marine autonomy, such as robotics, machine learning, planning.

 ## Contact and CV
 Email: veronika dot yordanova dot 11 at ucl dot ac dot uk <br>